einsy-dev/Snipgen/README.md

 ## Supported Languages

-- JavaScript: snippets that can be used in JavaScript, TypeScript, and React projects.
+- JavaScript: snippets that can be used in JavaScript and JavaScriptReact projects.

-- JavaScriptReact: snippets that can be used in JavaScriptReact and TypeScriptReact projects.

-- TypeScript: snippets that can be used in TypeScript and TypeScriptReact projects.
+- TypeScript: snippets that can be used in TypeScript, TypeScriptReact; JavaScript and JavaScriptReact (detyped).

 - Other languages: SnipGen can also generate snippets for other languages by reading the file extension and setting the scope to that language.